 The discovery period tends to take longer than other phases.
 The lawyers on both sides typically spend weeks to months sending interrogatories and other documents.
 Depositions with the defendant, plaintiff, and any witnesses take place.

 Most slip and fall claims end in a settlement.
 Once a case reaches the mediation phase, both parties usually end up in an agreement.
-The case could take longer to resolve if negotiations fail and you have to go to trial.
+However, your case could take longer to resolve if these negotiations fail.
+In that case, your experienced Spring Hill slip and fall attorney will be prepared to take your case to trial.

 Frequently Asked Questions